trk20/FtDSharp/README.md

 ## Future Improvements To Come

-- **GitHub Wiki**: A full API reference and example gallery on the GitHub wiki, which will be the primary documentation source for the mod
 - **In-box documentation**: Replacement for the obsolete Lua API docs in the Help tab, auto-generated from the wiki
 - **Steam Workshop release**: Once the mod is (relatively) stable and well-documented, it will be released on the Steam Workshop for easier installation and updates
 - **More Bespoke APIs**: Slow replacement of commonly used source-generated APIs with hand-crafted ones that are more intuitive, additional helpers for common patterns, behaviour overrides, and more